This post may contain affiliate links.

 • For the best results, I recommend using a food scale to weigh the ingredients.
 If you do not have a food scale, measure the flour by spooning into measuring cup and leveling off.

-• Over-baked: this could be from an oven that was too hot (I recommend using an oven thermometer to check how accurate your oven is) or from being in the oven too long.
+2. Over-baked: this could be from an oven that runs too hot (this is the oven thermometer I use to monitor my oven temp) or from being in the oven too long.
 To avoid a dry cake, start checking the doneness after about an hour of baking.
 This’ll give you quite a bit of leeway should your oven run hot.

 Storage